Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 This set up is virtually identical to the last technique, except that at the end, perhaps your partner is really strong, or you're having a hard time controlling their wrist.
 It's time to call in the reinforcements of your left arm (the one that's underneath their head).
 Like a first week white belt once again, you're going to pretend to be confused, making what essentially amounts to a backwards Americana grip on their arm, using your left arm to reinforce your right, keeping their wrist pinned to the mat.
 From here, step over as before, making sure to creep that right foot up extra slowly, securing a very tight triangle from the top.

-Remember: position before submission applies here just as with any BJJ technique, and what this really means for the triangle setup is being sure you have secured the inside arm, while also maintaining a strong top position, based out and completely balanced, before proceeding with your attack.
+Remember: position before submission applies here just as with any BJJ technique (although there are exceptions to every rule), and what this really means for the triangle setup is being sure you have secured the inside arm, while also maintaining a strong top position, based out and completely balanced, before proceeding with your attack.
 Once you've isolated the far wrist, you're good to go.
 Try these out on unsuspecting partners, starting with the white belts at your gym and gradually working your way up the food chain.
 As always, let me know how these work for you!